aayushgambhir21/ETL/README.md

 Predictive Modeling: Explore the possibility of building predictive models to forecast future budget allocations based on historical trends.
 Comparison with Demographic Data: Explore the relationship between budget allocations and demographic data for the City of Toronto.
 This could include factors such as population density, income levels, or other relevant indicators.
 Correlation Analysis: Investigate potential correlations between budget categories.
 Explore whether increased spending in one category is associated with changes in another using correlation matrices.
+Utilizing ETL techniques along with Flask, JavaScript (Plotly), and HTML, we developed multiple dashboards with interactive visualizations to present insights derived from the dataset.

 Dataset Links: